Atticus29/AvB/README.md

   - [ ] Add to successes or Failures
   - [ ] Observe the minimumTrialsRequired - totalTrialsConducted
 - [ ] Resize the A/B background image
-- [x] Improve/remove the listview in experiment detail
 - [ ] Customize format of item in overflow menu
 - [ ] Remove app bar from landing page
 - [ ] Add app icon